rubenbanuelos/gameDesignTools/README.md

 - [ ] Add some documentation
 - [ ] Figure out how to install dependencies along with package
 - [ ] Write card drawing function
+- [ ] Write function to determine success based  dice roll distributions given XdY and a difficulty Z.
+- [ ] Write function to determine odds of getting a specific amount of successes given XdY and a difficulty Z.